Competition and Diversity in Generative AI: Introduction

 We focus on the case in which all competitors express the same intent, meaning they have identical preferences from the GAIT's perspective.
 This may be because they truly have the same preferences (e.g., profit-maximization), because expressing their full preferences is costly \citep[e.g.,~][]{castro2024human}, or because they do not know their own preferences.
 Regardless of the explanation, we assume that there are sufficiently many competitors with (near-)identical expressed intents who form a competitive market.

 Thus far, we have implicitly assumed that externalities are negative: Producers are penalized for generating similar content.
 This is not true in all markets.
 When goods are complementary, producers benefit when their behaviors align.
-An art curator seeking to fill a gallery with a single style may be more likely to purchase a painting if there are sufficiently many similar pieces of art to form a collection.
 We explicitly study markets in which this is not the case.
-We argue that in many of the domains discussed earlier---creative ideation, writing, art, etc.---content producers typically face negative externalities when creating similar content.
+In many of the domains discussed earlier---creative ideation, writing, art, etc.---content producers typically face negative externalities when creating similar content.
 There are several plausible mechanisms here.
 The demand for a particular micro-genre is finite, and as more producers crowd the space, their audiences may fragment.
-Prices could also fall as lookalikes enter the market, leading to reduced producer surplus.
-Abstracting away from the exact mechanisms at play, we will restrict our attention to \textit{settings in which externalities are negative}, and conformity reduces producers' utilities.
+Prices could also fall as lookalikes enter the market, reducing producer surplus.
+Abstracting away from the exact mechanisms at play, we restrict our attention to \textit{settings in which externalities are negative}, and conformity reduces producers' utilities.